howl-editor/howl/site/source/doc/api/application.md

 howl.app\new_editor :buffer
 ```

 ### new_window (properties = {})

 Creates a new application [Window]. `properties` is table of window properties
 to set for the new window, such as title, height and width.
 The window is added
 to [.windows] before the return of the method.
 Returns the newly created window.

+### open (location [, editor])

+Opens the specified location.
+By default, unless `editor` is specified, the
+location is opened in the currently active editor.
+Location must have either
+`.file` or `.buffer` set, and might optionally include additional information
+related to the display of the location.
+The available keys are:

+- *buffer*: A buffer that should be opened in the editor.
+The buffer will be
+added into [.buffers](#buffers) unless it's already present.

+- *file*: A [file](io/file.html) that should be opened in the editor.
+If the
+file was previously not open a `file-opened` signal is emitted upon successfully
+opening the file.

+- *line_nr*: A specific line number that should be displayed for the file or
+buffer, where the cursor should be positioned.

+- *column*: A specific column where the cursor should be positioned.
+Can only be
+used in conjunction with `line_nr`.

+- *column_index*: A specific column index where the cursor should be positioned.
+Can only be used in conjunction with `line_nr`.

+- *highlights*: A list of highlights to apply after opening the location.
+This
+would typically be used to highlight a particular segment of the line, though it
+can be used to highlight arbitrary sections of the buffer.
+Can only be used in
+conjunction with `line_nr`.
+Each highlight is applied using
+[Editor.highlight(..)](ui/editor.html#highlight), and is resolved relative to
+`line_nr`.

+Returns the [Buffer] and the [Editor] holding the buffer.

 ### open_file (file, editor = _G.editor)